zill4/SquidGameSimulator/README.md

 The Link and Feedback API are implemented as such because of the following expected use case.

-0) Game Developer using Unity wants to collect feedback on their new rendition of Squid Game.
+0) Game Developers wants to collect feedback on their new rendition of Squid Game.
 1) Using this API the developer provides their games `name`, the game `session` they are tracking, and the `userId` of whom they would like the feedback from.
 2) At the end of the developer's users game, they are provided with a `Link` with the above developer provided params.
 3) The Link then forwards the developer's users to this api's client where the rest of the feedback can be completed.